 Summary: As a member of the Pennsylvania House of Representatives since 2001, Tina Pickett has long been an advocate for consumers.
 In particular, as the chair of the House Insurance Committee, Rep. Pickett has extensive insight on the current state of insurance in Pennsylvania.
 We had the opportunity to speak with Rep. Pickett to discuss insurance issues that Pennsylvanians are currently dealing with.

-The Pennsylvania House Insurance Committee oversees legislation on all things related to insurance.
-This means it passes regulations on what insurance companies can and can't do and aims to make quality insurance—whether it be auto, homeowners, life or health insurance—available to all Pennsylvanians.
+The Pennsylvania House Insurance Committee oversees legislation of all things related to insurance.
+This means it passes regulations on what insurance companies can and can't do, and aims to make quality insurance — whether it be auto, homeowners, life or health insurance — available to all Pennsylvanians.

-Currently the Pennsylvania House Insurance Committee is considering legislation focused on the accessibility of health care in rural communities in Pennsylvania.
-Additionally a bill that would simplify the prescription drug process for people—especially older individuals—who take multiple medications has recently passed in the House.
-We reached out to Rep. Pickett to discuss these initiatives and more, to shed light on how they will impact Pennsylvanians.
+The Pennsylvania House Insurance Committee is currently considering legislation focused on the accessibility of health care in rural communities in the state.
+Additionally, a bill that would simplify the prescription drug process for people — especially older individuals — who take multiple medications has recently passed in the House.
+We reached out to Rep. Pickett to discuss these initiatives and more, to shed light on how they could impact Pennsylvanians.

 Many people, especially seniors, take multiple maintenance medications.
 Different refill dates throughout the month can make it difficult, especially for those who use public transportation, to pick up their medicine.
 Studies have shown that when medications are not synchronized, a reduction in taking medications as prescribed occurs.